Sciatica And Leg Pain Relief Without Injections Or Surgery

 - Avoid activities that require repetitive bending or twisting of the spine

 Treatment Of Sciatica And Leg Pain Is Similar To A Slip-Disc Treatment

 What Causes Sciatic Nerve pain?

-Contrary to popular belief, sciatica is not a disorder itself, but symptoms of neuropathy.
+Contrary to popular belief, sciatica is not a disorder but a symptom of neuropathy.
 Several other conditions may also compress nerves, leading to sciatica.
 In other words, sciatica is a symptom of pinching of the sciatic nerve.
 Various disorders are known to cause sciatica and leg pain.

 Some of these conditions include lumbar spine subluxations or misaligned vertebral bodies.
-However, a common cause of sciatica is a herniated disc or slipped discs (slip-disc), tumors, pregnancy, and childbirth.
-Also, there could be non-spinal disorders like diabetes or constipation that cause sciatica-like symptoms.
-In short, sciatica an-all-in-one-term that describes the instability of the spine.
+However, a common cause of sciatica is herniated or slipped disc (slip-disc), tumors, pregnancy pain, and childbirth.
+Also, non-spinal disorders like diabetes or constipation could cause sciatica-like symptoms.
+In short, sciatica is an all-in-one term that describes the instability of the spine.
 And as such, the sciatica symptoms are often triggered by doing something as simple as sitting incorrectly in one’s back pocket.

 The most common cause of sciatica is piriformis syndrome.
 The Piriformis muscle connects the sacrum (tailbone) to the thighbone and helps with hip rotation.
 Piriformis muscle is a source of compression for the sciatic nerve compression because the sciatic nerve runs beneath it.
-It is highly susceptible to injuries and is prone to cramping, thereby resulting in a “pinching” of the sciatic nerve with inflammation and leg pain.
+It is highly susceptible to injuries and prone to cramping, resulting in a “pinching” of the sciatic nerve with inflammation and leg pain.

-Our research-based clinical chiropractors will review your medical history.
+Our research-based clinical chiropractors will review your medical history to form a diagnosis.
 Your clinical assessment starts after noting your history and symptoms.
 Our teams will complete a thorough physical and neurological examination.
-We may need additional diagnostic tests such as an MRI or x-rays.
-We may even send you for electrodiagnostic tests root-cause of your sciatica and leg pain.
+Also, we may need additional diagnostic tests such as an MRI or x-rays.
+On rarer occasions, we may refer you for electrodiagnostic tests root-cause of your sciatica and leg pain.

 Spinal manipulation or chiropractic adjustments are needed components of the care you should get.
 Our Chiros are well-known in Malaysia.
-The chiropractic treatments you get in our centers involve the physical movement of the spine.
+The chiropractic treatment you get in our centers involves the physical movement of the spine.
 Chiropractic treatments or “Adjustments” restore misaligned vertebrae to their correct position in the spinal column.
-This type of adjustment is beneficial in reducing nerve irritability, muscle spasm, leg pain, inflammation and other symptoms associated with sciatica.
+This type of adjustment reduces nerve irritability, muscle spasm, leg pain, inflammation, and other symptoms associated with sciatica.

-Final Words On The Matter
+CSC’s Final Words On Sciatica